Disease Guide ·Urinary Tract Infection (UTI) ·2026

 Recurring UTIs - The Chronic Trap

-If your dog gets multiple UTIs, some insurers reclassify it as a 'chronic condition' and limit or cap future coverage.
-Others keep covering each episode individually.
-Ask your insurer how they handle recurring UTIs before you need to file the third claim.
+Multiple UTIs may be reclassified as a 'chronic condition' with limited or capped coverage.
+Some insurers cover each episode individually.
+Ask your insurer how they handle recurring UTIs before the third claim.

 Red flag · Deductible